Charles W. Thomas (psychologist): "Challenges of Change"

 On November 8, 1968, Thomas wrote in "Challenges of Change" that every person faces societal challenges.
 Some of these challenges include factors such as age, sex, and racial identity.
 Thomas claimed that socially disengaged or minority groups are the victims of not having adequate freedom.
 Thomas acknowledged that change can be a scary thing that people shy away from because change is intimidating.

 Thomas noted that society should not blame Black people for the United States' problems.
 He wrote that Black people ought to be able to function within society without being looked at as "mentally ill" or "inferior."
 This included housing and job employment that were adequate as neither were adequate or sanitary for a healthy life.
 Thomas ended his remarks by conveying the challenges within society that were becoming more intense.
 In addition, he contended that more effort needed to be put towards finding a solution rather than ignoring the problem of racism in the U.S.

 Personal life

 Thomas was married to Shirley Wade, an educational sociologist, and they had two children, Charles III and Shawn Leilane.
+Together with his wife, they invited students into their home and offered them support and mentoring.
+As a team, the two would conduct field studies in the United States and abroad on Black ethnicity as a psychological model for developing social competence.
+However, his wife died one year prior to his murder.

 Death

 On September 29, 1990, an unknown assailant stabbed and murdered Thomas with a knife.
-Thomas was rushed to the hospital, where he underwent emergency surgery.
+He was stabbed multiple times and found slumped over the steering wheel of his car, begging for help.
+Thomas was rushed to a nearby California hospital, where he underwent emergency surgery.
 Thomas died from his wounds.
 Authorities were never able to identify the assailant or determine their motive for murdering Thomas.